Photo Credit: Lin Wang

 About Dongyi Wu

 Dongyi Wu (she, her) was born and raised in China.
-She is a contemporary jewelry artist, who is currently working as an artist-in-residence at Arrowmont School of Arts and Crafts in Gatlinburg, TN, USA.
-Dongyi received her Master's Degree in Metal and Jewelry Design from Rochester Institute of Technology in United States, and her Bachelor's Degree in Jewelry Art Design from Beijing Institute of Fashion Technology in China, and her Dual Degree in Fashion and engineering from the same undergraduate school in China.
+She is a contemporary jewelry artist, who is currently working as an artist residency at the Houston Center for Contemporary Craft in Houston, TX, US.
+Dongyi has recently completed her artist-in-residence at the University of Arkansas in Little Rock, AR, Arrowmont School of Arts and Crafts in Gatlinburg, TN, and Contemporary Craft in Pittsburg, PA.
+Dongyi received her Master's Degree in Metal and Jewelry Design from Rochester Institute of Technology in United States, and her Bachelor's Degree in Jewelry Art Design from Beijing Institute of Fashion Technology in China, and her Dual Degree in Fashion Design and Engineering from the same undergraduate school in China.

-Dongyi has her works shown nationally and internationally, such as JOYA 2020 in Barcelona and Schmuck 2018 in Munich, and recently presented her sixth solo exhibition Shadows of the Daylight, Glimmer of the Nighttime at the Clamp Light Studios & Gallery, in San Antonio, TX.
-Dongyi was one of the winners of Preziosa Young 2020 in Italy, a finalist for the Lydon Emerging Artist Program (LEAP award) in the United States in 2019, and a finalist for the ENJOIA'T 2017 Contemporary Jewellery Award in Spain in 2017.
+Dongyi has her works shown nationally and internationally, such as JOYA 2020 in Barcelona and Schmuck 2018 in Munich, and recently presented her seventh solo exhibition Whispers of the Night at the Focus Gallery of University of Arkansas in Little Rock, in Little Rock, AR.
+Dongyi was one of the winners of Preziosa Young Design Competition 2020 in Italy, a finalist for the Lydon Emerging Artist Program (LEAP Award) in the United States in 2019, and a finalist for the ENJOIA'T 2017 Contemporary Jewellery Award in Spain in 2017.

 Education